nimiew/cz4031/README.md

 - max(averageRating) is 10.0 while min(averageRating) is 1.0
 - max(numVotes) is 2279223 while min(numVotes) is 5
 - Total number of records is 1070318
+- number of decimal places for averageRating < 2 (so decimal places can be represent with 2 bytes (up to 65536))
 - Means we can use fixed format with fixed length for record (10 bytes for tconst, 4 for averageRating and 4 for numVotes)
+- Fact: There are no records who start with 0 at position 0.
+This means we can use value of 0 to check if there is a record at a block offset

 ## Record format